bimafahimna/bimafahimna/README.md

 ## 🚀 About me!
-Graduated from Oceanography at Institut Teknologi Bandung.
+Graduated from Institut Teknologi Bandung.
 Interested in Full-stack Web Development and Artificial Intelligence.
-Currently switching career paths to become a software engineer ✌.

-As a person I really like solving problems, hence ideating and innovating is my life passion.
+As a person I really love solving problems, hence ideating and innovating is my life passion.
 Hopefully i can collaborate with others to solve a real-life problems!

 ## 🛠 Languages and Tools :
 <div>